adri-standard/adri/docs/governance/vision.md

 This isn't a linear improvement - it's exponential.
 And the bottleneck isn't the AI models or the frameworks.
 It's the lack of standards for what constitutes "agent-ready data."

+## Who ADRI Serves

+ADRI is designed to serve three primary audiences, each with distinct needs and roles in the AI data ecosystem:

+### 🤖 AI Builders

+**AI Builders** are developers, engineers, and teams building AI applications and agents.
+They need reliable, consistent data to ensure their AI systems function correctly.

+**Key needs:**
+- Clear data quality standards for AI systems
+- Confidence in data reliability before processing
+- Consistent interfaces across different data sources
+- Protection against data-related failures

+### 📊 Data Providers

+**Data Providers** are teams and organizations that manage, prepare, and deliver data for AI systems.
+They need clear standards to ensure their data meets the requirements of AI applications.

+**Key needs:**
+- Clear specifications for "AI-ready" data
+- Tools to assess and improve data quality
+- Standard ways to communicate data characteristics
+- Competitive differentiation through quality certification

+### 🛠️ Standard Contributors

+**Standard Contributors** are open source contributors and organizations improving the ADRI standard itself.
+They help evolve the standard to meet emerging needs.

+**Key needs:**
+- Clear architecture and design principles
+- Extension mechanisms for new capabilities
+- Testing frameworks for validation
+- Governance processes for contributions

 ## The Current Reality

 Before diving into systematic solutions, let's acknowledge today's pain: